jamesmandrews/docker-ssl-nginx-reverse-proxy-ssl-gitea/README.md

     }
 ```

-Then just like for the static website we'll create our acme-challenge location, and a redirect to the secure 443 port.
+Then just like for the static website, we'll create our acme-challenge location and a redirect to the secure 443 port.

 ```